Personal savings

 Registered investments

 These investments offer tax advantages.
-VRSPs, for example, enable you to reduce your taxable income and lower your tax bill today.
+RRSPs, for example, enable you to reduce your taxable income when you make contributions to it.
+Payment of income taxes can then be made when amounts are withdrawn.

 Unregistered investments

-These include all amounts not held in a tax-sheltered account, such as an RRSP.
-They are taxable.
-Bank accounts and equities are some examples.
+These include all amounts not held in a savings vehicle offering tax advantages.
+Investment income is therefore taxable.
+Bank accounts and equities are some examples of unregistered investments.

 For more information, see Choosing your savings vehicle.